Rickyoung221/chrome-extension-mv3-react-ts-hotReload-template/README.md

 ## 5. Remarks
 If find any issue, or any ideas to improve the features of the project, welcome to submit an issue report!

+### Something could be improved…

+- So far, since I didn't find a method to override the plugin in CRA which genertate the ‘index.html’ and restrict the injected script. （In order to separte popup script and content script)
+So I choose a kind of cumbersome approach, the project added a new plugin to generate 'popup.html', and match it in 'manifest.json' file.
+The issue of content-script injected into popup page has been fixed so far.
+And the scripts will remove 'index.html' after the build process has been done.
+But has to be admitted, it is not the best solution.

+If anyone has a better idea or know how to override the plugin, welcome to test and submit a PR!